SQUAREWHEELS.org.uk

 My wife (when she was my fiancée), for cross-checking the notes and providing constructive feedback, whilst being driven along the route in each direction on successive days.

-My Mother, who humoured me several times by driving the bike route instead of the car-route, despite me getting her lost in the process.
+My mother, who humoured me several times by driving the bike route instead of the car-route, despite me getting her lost in the process.

 Gareth Dawson, who flagged up an alteration to amenities in Ampthill.